haligonda/haligonda.github.io/_posts/2021-11-26-Lessons-From-Undergrad.md

   <b>3.
 Independent studies are the best.</b>
 </div>

   At Duke you could get a professor to sign off on an independent study as one of your courses.
 It was up to you and the professor to decide on weekly objectives and the final deliverable.
 In one case, I did research on nutritional interventions for brain development and wrote a paper at the end, meeting each week to discuss what I had read and learnt.
-In another case a group of four friends read [this](https://www.deeplearningbook.org/) Deep Learning textbook and met with the professor each week summarizing what we had learnt with slides.
+In another case, a group of four friends read [this](https://www.deeplearningbook.org/) Deep Learning textbook and met with the professor each week summarizing what we had learnt with slides.
 These slides became the foundation for a [new Deep Learning class](https://www2.stat.duke.edu/~banks/790-stat.html) the professor taught the following semester.

   If you have a topic in mind then nothing beats the total freedom and mentorship possible through an independent study.